gitobsidiantutorial/assorted-css-snippets/README.md

 [Demo](https://i.imgur.com/zY1Gy4g.mp4)
 ### Description
-Extends the Image Floats snippet.
+Extends the [Image Grids and Floats](#image-grids-and-floats) snippet.
 Allows a left or right floated image to have a caption beneath it.
 ### Usage
 Insert the following one line break beneath an image.